Analysis of fully discrete, quasi non-conforming approximations of evolution equations and applications: Numerical experiments

 \section{Numerical experiments}

-Eventually, we want to present some numerical experiments with low regularity data which perfectly suit the framework of this article, but are to irregular to apply usual optimal convergence results, see e.g. Remark \ref{rem:ex} for an overview.
-The choice of appropriate data for the first experiment is motivated by \cite{CHP10}.
-However, differing from \cite{CHP10} we will consider constant exponents and a time-dependent viscosity.
-All numerical experiments were conducted using the finite element software \textsf{FEniCS} \cite{LW10}.
-The graphics are generated using the \textsf{Matplotlib} library \cite{Hun07}.
+To conclude, we want to present some numerical experiments with data having low regularity~that perfectly suit the framework of this article.
+All numerical experiments were conducted~employing the finite element software \textsf{FEniCS} \cite{LW10}.
+All graphics are generated using the \mbox{\textsf{Matplotlib}~library~\cite{Hun07}}.